OnlyAhad13/Recommendation-System-MAANG-NVIDIA-/README.md

 Ready for deployment via FastAPI + Docker

-Designed to scale to MAANG/NVIDIA-level production workloads.
+Designed to scale to MAANG/NVIDIA-level production workloads